 The next day various people from work asked how the meal went and in particular, if I’d had a drink.
-I said yes but only a couple of sips due to a bit peer pressure.
+I said yes but only a couple of sips due to a bit of peer pressure.
 The next thing I knew, the colleague who had peer pressured me to drink had shared his version of events telling everyone I drank a few glasses and joked that he knew he’d crack me.

 I was fuming.
-Not only was I annoyed that this person exaggerated what had happened (for his own personal gain), but more that I had let someone’s opinions get the better of me and had a drink in the first place.
+Not only was I annoyed that this person exaggerated what had happened (for his own personal gain), but more so that I had let someone’s opinions get the better of me and had a drink in the first place.
 That’s when I knew it was time to stop telling people about quitting booze.
-I clearly didn’t feel strong enough to deal with the peer pressure and I quickly learnt that it wasn’t anyone’s business other than my own.
+I clearly didn’t feel strong enough to deal with the peer pressure and I quickly learned that it wasn’t anyone’s business other than my own.

 Whenever people asked about my sobriety I’d quietly let them know how I was getting on.
-But it wasn’t until 3 months in, when I really felt all the benefits that I was confident enough to deal with people’s comments.
+But it wasn’t until 3 months in, when I really felt all the benefits, that I was confident enough to deal with people’s comments.

 Now I’m just over 2 years sober and couldn’t imagine my life any other way.
 Life is so much easier to manage, and it feels like I’m back to reality again.

 It’s crazy to think that for a generation who speak so openly about mental health, we are such binge drinkers and have never taken a step back to think maybe there might be a link between our mental health and our relationship with alcohol.